llafuente/llafuente/content/post/unity-ci-unit-test-using-nunit.md

 #### Replace Debug.LogWarning/LogError with Assertions

-Debug do not throw an error that NUnint can catch.
+Debug.* do not throw an error that NUnint can catch.
 It was fine while manually testing to see those errors in the Console but Assertions has the same effect and it's unit test friendly.